-3.3 Section placement with the linker on page 3-49.7.12 Example of using expression evaluation in a scatter file to avoid padding on page 7-152.

-8.3.3 Load region attributes on page 8-170.
-8.4.3 Execution region attributes on page 8-176.
+3.3 Section placement with the linker on page 3-48 7.12 Example of using expression evaluation in a scatter file to avoid padding on page 7-152 Related reference8.3.3 Load region attributes on page 8-170 8.4.3 Execution region attributes on page 8-176

-11.71 --libpath=pathlist
+11.72 --libpath=pathlist

-Specifies a list of paths that the linker uses to search for the ARM standard C and C++ libraries.
+Specifies a list of paths that the linker uses to search for the Arm standard C and C++ libraries.

---libpath=pathlist
+--libpath=pathList

-Where pathList is a comma-separated list of paths that the linker only uses to search for required ARM libraries.
-Do not include spaces between the comma and the path name when specifying multiple path names, for example, path1, path2, path3, ..., pathn.
+Where pathlist is a comma-separated list of paths that the linker only uses to search for required Arm libraries.
+Do not include spaces between the comma and the path name when specifying multiple path names, for example, path1, path2, path3,..., pathn.